Collections of antiques

 We have also helped

-sell portions several large antique collections and others in their
+sell portions several large antique collections and other collections in their

 their collections.
-Or for the heirs when they were
+We have done the same for the collectors heirs

 unexpectedly left with the task.